hyperledger/fabric/docs/source/couchdb_tutorial.rst

-We will bring up the Fabric test network and use it to deploy the marbles chainocde.
+We will bring up the Fabric test network and use it to deploy the marbles chaincode.
 Use the following command to navigate to the `test-network` directory in the Fabric samples:

 .. code:: bash